Analyze Text

 1. Open the Azure portal at https://portal.azure.com, and sign in using the Microsoft account associated with your Azure subscription.

-2. In the search field at the top, search for Azure AI services.
+3. In the search field, search for Language service.
 Then, in the results, select Create under Language Service.

 • Subscription: Your Azure subscription.